wolberine/docs/markdown/reference/dash/api.md

 #### Clock.alarmExpired()

-Returns `true` if alarm has expired.
+Returns `true` if alarm is not set or has expired, false otherwise.

 **Parameters:** None